bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

 kept the same as the old binaries.

 The BOOT code silkscreened on MiniNDP PCBs is correct for both old and new binaries.
 For K85, use the BOOT code for 100 with RAMK85.CO
+For M10, use the BOOT code for 100 with RAMM10.CO

 ## Legacy Reference Versions